labex-labs/open-source-labs/python/python-mastery/lab-ex3-4-private-attributes-and-properties/en/step5.md

 # Reconciling Type Validation with Class Variables

-Our `Stock` class now has two separate mechanisms for type handling:
+In our Python programming journey, we've created a `Stock` class.
+This class currently has two different ways to handle data types.
+Understanding these mechanisms is crucial as it helps us manage and organize our code better.

-1. The `_types` class variable used for converting data from rows
+The first mechanism is the `_types` class variable.
+This variable is used to convert data from rows.
+When we get data in a row format, the `_types` variable helps us transform that data into the appropriate types for our `Stock` class.

-2. The property setters that enforce type checking
+The second mechanism is the property setters.
+These setters enforce type checking.
+Whenever we try to set a value for a property in our `Stock` class, the property setters make sure that the value is of the correct type.

-To make the class more maintainable, we should reconcile these two mechanisms so they use the same type information.
-This will ensure consistency and make subclassing more reliable.
+However, having two separate mechanisms can make our class hard to maintain.
+To solve this problem, we need to reconcile these two mechanisms so that they use the same type information.
+This way, we ensure consistency in our class, and it becomes more reliable when we create subclasses.

 ## Instructions:

-1. Open the `stock.py` file in the editor:
+1. First, we need to open the `stock.py` file in the editor.
+This file contains the code for our `Stock` class.
+To open it, run the following command in the terminal:

    ```bash
    code /home/labex/project/stock.py
    ```

-2. Modify the property setters to use the types from the `_types` class variable:
+2. Now, we'll modify the property setters in the `stock.py` file.
+We want them to use the types defined in the `_types` class variable.
+This ensures that the type checking in the property setters is consistent with the type conversion done by the `_types` variable.
+Here's how we modify the property setters:

    ```python
    @property